scherng/CMDBSvc/README.md

 ## Architecture Overview

 The CMDB service is designed with a modular architecture that supports multiple database backends, AI-enhanced field mapping, and natural language query processing.
+Currently the implementation assume a batch mode where each steps will be executed sequentially within the runtime (it is using `async` so at least non blocking).
+However, such implementation probably is a perfect use case for streaming or serverless architecture on cloud.

 ### Entity Models